 No rodents on my West End Foodies Walk on...but lots more tasty stories about what Londoners used to eat.
 Meet me at Green Park Tube, Green Park exit”

 “Wait a minute, wait a minute, you ain't heard nothin' yet.”
 Thus spake Jakie Rabinowitz, as played by the immortal Jolson, in the first line of the first talkie, The Jazz Singer.
 He could well have been referring to Ann’s Foodie Walk.
 She’s been to hear the rhubarb grow, you know.
 Like the man said: you ain’t heard nothin’ yet.
 Over to Ann…

 “Rhubarb rhubarb… I’ve been to Yorkshire to see it growing in the dark.
-Inside candle-lit sheds there’s a pink rhubarb forest of two-foot tall stalks, and a faint scent of… rhubarb.
+Inside candle-lit sheds there’s a pink rhubarb forest of two-foot-tall stalks and a faint scent of… rhubarb.
 If you’re very quiet you can hear it growing – a kind of creaking noise.
-It was first forced here in London at Chelsea Physic Garden in 1817, when builders tipped soil over it accidentally and found it weeks later, tender and pink.
+It was first forced here in London at the Chelsea Physic Garden in 1817 when builders tipped soil over it accidentally and found it weeks later, tender and pink.